splawrie/AnyTimeTrain/README.md

 The Anytime Train webpage allows Admins to add trains to the Current Train Schedule.

+The URL for the Anytime Train Webpage is https://splawrie.github.io/AnyTimeTrain/

 To add a train go to the Add Train Section of the webpage.

 	1. Type in the Train Name.